FlowRunner-AI/docs/automations/content/flow-management/renameflow.md

+---
+icon: material/rename-outline
+---

 # Renaming Flows

-As you dive deeper into creating and managing your automated workflows with Backendless Automations, you'll find the need to keep your projects organized and clearly identifiable.
+As you dive deeper into creating and managing your automated workflows with FlowRunner™, you'll find the need to keep your projects organized and clearly identifiable.
 Renaming flows becomes a crucial task in this organizational effort, ensuring that each flow reflects its current purpose or version accurately.
 This chapter focuses on the process of renaming flows within the Flow Manager and the importance of maintaining unique names across your account.

 ## The Importance of Unique Names